aragon/AGPs/AGPs/AGP-1.md

 The result of the Aragon Network vote will be recorded in the corresponding AGP file by an agent of the Aragon Association.

 ## Aragon Network Vote Cycles
-Aragon Network vote cycles take place quarterly on the following days, starting at 00:00 UTC time and lasting for 48 hours:
+Aragon Network vote cycles take place quarterly on the following days, starting at 16:00 UTC time and lasting for 168 hours (one calendar week):

-* Third Thursday of January
+* Fourth Thursday of January
-* Third Thursday of April
+* Fourth Thursday of April
-* Third Thursday of July
+* Fourth Thursday of July
-* Third Thursday of October
+* Fourth Thursday of October

-During each vote cycle a Meta proposal will be voted on to maintain the current frequency of vote cycles.
-If ANT holders vote “No” then that will indicate that a Meta proposal to adjust the frequency may be needed during the next vote cycle.

 **Support required**
 With the exception of Meta track proposals, the minimum support required for approval is >50% of all votes cast, an “absolute majority”.
 The minimum acceptance quorum required for approval is >0% (at least one positive vote needs to be cast).
 Votes are token-weighted, so 10^-18 ANT (the smallest possible fraction of one ANT) equals one vote, and at least 10^-18 ANT is required to vote.